 THEY DRIVE BY NIGHT and its “classy chassis” barreled into theaters in the summer of 1940, a high-powered 95-minute entertainment from Warner Brothers, featuring solid work from a pair of their dependable tough guys, George Raft and Humphrey Bogart and scene-stealing turns from ‘Oomph Girl’ Ann Sheridan and brash cookie Ida Lupino.
 Action ace Raoul Walsh directed, foot on the pedal.
 “If we go over a cliff, wake me up.”

-Hard-charging independent long-haul truckers, the ‘Fabrini’ brothers ‘Joe’ (Raft) and ‘Paul’ (Bogart) work themselves to exhaustion to stay ahead of being chiseled by two-timing businessmen and having their rig repossessed by a sleazy loan shark.
+Hard-charging independent long-haul truckers, the ‘Fabrini’ brothers ‘Joe’ (Raft) and ‘Paul’ (Bogart) work themselves to exhaustion in order to stay ahead of being chiseled by two-timing businessmen and having their rig repossessed by a sleazy loan shark.
 Joe falls for waitress ‘Cassie’ (Sheridan), who ad-libs with her coffee refills, and then Paul is crippled in a wreck.
 Going to work for the hearty ‘Ed Carlsen’ (Alan Hale), Joe has to constantly rebuff advances from Ed’s vixenish young wife ‘Lana’ (Lupino), who will stop at nothing to jettison clueless oaf Ed in order to snare Joe.

 Screenwriters Jerry Wald and Richard Macaulay had whipped up the fast fun for Brother Rat, The Roaring Twenties and Torrid Zone; in this rowdy effort they not only adapted A.I.
 Bezzerides 1938 novel “Long Haul” but, in keeping with Warner’s tradition of beating horsepower unconscious, they swiped the carbon monoxide plot gimmick from a popular 1935 Bette Davis vehicle, Bordertown.